Thursday, November 26, 2020

 “You felt the same way, didn’t you?
 But you still went with me.”

 “Well, I guess, but not as strongly.
-Granted, we did not know there were giant killer mushrooms here, but at the same time, I think you should still have the freedom to make your own decisions.
+We didn't know there were giant killer mushrooms here, but at the same time, I think you should still have the freedom to make your own decisions.
 Even if they can be a bit dumb at times.
 You went with me after all.
 It wouldn’t be fair to not afford you the same luxury.”

 “So, what?”